SamSteffen/Excel-to-PDF-Invoicing/README.md

 Column N: **Subtotal**
 The user need not touch this column.
 This column contains a formula: "="$ "& SUMIFS(Timesheet!$O:$O, Timesheet!$A:$A, $F2, Timesheet!$G:$G, ">"&$D2, Timesheet!$G:$G, ">"&$E2)" meaning, if the "Date of Service' on the 'Timesheet' worksheet falls between the "Period Start Date" and "Period End Date" fileds on the current (invoices) worksheet, sum the value of the Per Diem amounts billed for the clients with the associated client number.

+Column O: **GST**
+The user need not touch this column.
+This column contains a formula "="$ "& ROUND(N2*0.05, 2)" meaning, multiply the subtotal value in the N column by 0.05 (representing gross sales tax for Canada) and round the result to 2 decimal places if necessary.

 # EXECUTING THE CODE
 Once the data has been entered into the 'Invoice_Data.xlsx' workbook and the desired values set on the 'Invoices' worksheet, delete all the (prexisting PDF) files from the PDFs directory and execute the code.